git-annex-remote-rclone/git-annex-remote-rclone/README.md

 The current version of git-annex-remote-rclone has been tested with rclone versions up to 1.37.
 Because rclone sometimes changes its output, updates to this software may be required for compatibility.

-Version 1.34 of rclone includes performance improvements and for that reason is now the minimum recommended version.
+Version 1.45 of rclone introduces a more stable JSON output mode on some commands and for that reason is now the minimum version.

 To simplify maintenance, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
 While I am not currently explicitly dropping support for older versions, I am also not